Statement

 Coffee Flower

 Perfume Parlour Coffee Flower is an Eau de Parfum launched in 2012.
-Coffee Flower opens with Saffron, Pepper, and Rose, settles into a heart of Rose, Rose, and Coffee, and dries down to a base of Patchouli, Incense, Amber, and Sandalwood.
+Coffee Flower opens with Rose, Pepper, and Saffron, settles into a heart of Coffee, and dries down to a base of Amber, Sandalwood, Patchouli, and Incense.
 Perfume Parlour's Coffee Flower carries a Statement verdict, a floral-led wear.

 A budget take on Tom Ford Cafe Rose, that dusty, dirty coffee-rose.
 Coffee Flower captures the spiced saffron-pepper rose and the bitter coffee twist, but the smoky incense-patchouli depth reads flatter, and it projects more modestly than the original.